 You’ve probably never heard the phrase “as American as apple pie” applied to a dog before.
 Maybe that’s because you’ve never met a Boston Terrier.

-This all-American dog is instantly recognized by its unique black-and-white coat and large eyes.
+The Boston Terrier, an all-American dog, is instantly recognized by its unique black-and-white coat, the breed’s distinctive markings and large eyes.
 If you’re considering adopting one of this special breed, here are 14 things you need to know before you make your decision.

 The two dogs look very much alike with one distinct difference: their ears.
 The ears of the French Bulldog are round, whereas the ears of the Boston Terrier are pointed.